Changing your beliefs about your identity requires two things:

 Small Win: Practice a guitar for 15 minutes Monday, Wednesday, and Friday.

-Most men will want to become more attractive this year.
+Most people will want to become more attractive this year.
 Most of us, however, will focus on behavior and appearance-based goals in hopes that they will drive us to do things differently.

 If you’re looking to become attractive, if you’re looking to polarize the dating market and take an active approach in building your life, then you need to stop worrying about the individual performances and results.